I cannot see the Z:-drive or I:-drive

 • Z:-drive not available in newly created VM from image

 Bug description A VM based on an image does not mount the Z-drive for those who were part of the VM from which the image was created.
-However this is visible: Related to: Create VM-templates for your Workspace Creating VM images for Shared Gallery ...
+However this is visible: Related to: Generalize a VM for your Workspace Creating VM images for Shared storage Cause ...

 • Accessing snapshots of files stored on Z-drive